sillevl/labict-citygame/game-creator/connection-with-hardware-and-game-management/api.md

 * ### How can API be used

-API can be used for everything that needs to send data from one
+API can be used for everything that needs to send data from one application to another.

-* ### How do APIs Work
 * ### How did we use API in the VIVES City Game project

+We thought it would be way better if the user could just send the json file to the Game Management in stead of having to

 * ###